Clients comment on our

-“Dear Eric, the script is wonderful.
+“The script is wonderful.
 I was impressed with your take on the ending, and the way you indicated a major passage of time on page five.
 Thank you so much for all your hard work and support.
 If I ever need a ghostwriter again, I’ll be sure to get in touch with you.”

 “The speech went great.
 I was nervous the first couple sentences then it went great, just like you said.
 The shotgun incident was one of the best parts.
 I received a lot of compliments, the photographer said it was one of the best speeches that he has ever heard and he’s been to hundreds of weddings.
 One of my greatest fears was speaking in front of a group.
 I feel a lot more confident now.
 Thank you very much for your help.”

-“Eric, thank you so much!
+“Thank you so much!
 I really appreciate you doing this for me and with such quick turn around time.
 I have a few weeks to practice.”
 (Wedding poem).

-“Good evening, Eric.
+“Good evening, people.
 Thank you!
 Thank you.
 I did not check this particular email account until today, I did not realize you sent it early.
 Much appreciated.
 Outstanding.
 Bravo.
 Top-notch.
 You are so very talented.
 I am delighted to work with you.
 You are certainly “legendary” with your creative abilities.
 I absolutely love the piece.
 I would like to send you a bonus — for your quality work, an additional $100.
 Many thanks.”
 (Academic dinner speech).